Manishatds/Tailori-Plugin/README.md

 ```

 ### `Options()`
-Get an items of perticular product by sending it of product which you will get from OnProductChange
+Gets an item of particular product by sending it to product which you will get from OnProductChange.
 It will return array of object

 ```js